Basavarajsm2102/MLOPS-proj-2/README.md

 - Create a file named `mongoDB_demo.ipynb` in the `notebook` folder.
 - Select the kernel: **Python Kernel > vehicle**.
 - Write code in the notebook to push the vehicle insurance dataset to the MongoDB database.
-  📤 This uploads your data to MongoDB Atlas.
+  📤 This uploads your data to MongoDB Atlas for the MLOps pipeline.

 ---